Chathu1985/gis-drought-risk-analysis-msc/README.md

 # GIS-Based Drought Risk Analysis
-*MSc Dissertation: Cloud-based open-source approach for drought risk assessment: Case Study Southeast Asia*
+*MSc Dissertation: Cloud-based open-source approach for drought risk assessment: Case Study Southeast Asia* © Chathurika Thilakarathna, 2026.
+This repository documents original MSc research work.
+Shared for academic and professional reference.

 ## Study Context
 This research was conducted as part of an MSc in Geospatial Science at RMIT University